 What is Vanishing Twin Syndrome?

-According to the American Pregnancy Association, Vanishing Twin Syndrome isn’t uncommon in multi-fetus gestations in early gestation.
-In fact, they estimate that somewhere between 21-30% of multi-gestation pregnancies will result in VTS.
-This is not a new condition, or one that is occurring more often than in previous generations, it’s just one that modern science has allowed us to see more easily.
-In previous generations the carrier would simply have never known that a second fetus existed, but earlier and better sonography now makes it possible to detect that second heartbeat before it has vanished.
+According to the American Pregnancy Association, VTS isn’t uncommon early in multi-fetus gestations.
+In fact, the organization estimates that somewhere between 21-30% of multi-gestation pregnancies will result in VTS.
+This is not a new condition or one that is occurring more often than in previous generations.
+Modern science has allowed us to see the syndrome more easily now.
+In previous generations, the carrier would simply have never known that a second fetus existed, but earlier and better sonography makes it possible to detect that second heartbeat before it has vanished.

-From experience, the rates of losing a twin to VTS or other causes tends to decrease considerable around the time that singleton miscarriages begins to decrease as well; at the close of the first trimester.
-So, while it’s exciting to get news that your surrogate has been confirmed with twins, try to remain calm and cautious over the next six weeks or so as doctors keep a close eye on all developing fetuses.
+While it’s exciting to get news that you have been confirmed with twins, try to remain calm and cautious over the next six weeks or so as doctors keep a close eye on all developing fetuses.

 As you wait, browse through Growing Generations’ online resources for surrogates to find common cures for morning sickness, tips on how to cope with round ligament pain, and more.